leoloso/gatowebsites/content/docs/guides/interact/handling-mutation-payloads.md

 ---
 title: Handling mutation payloads
-metaDesc: This guide explains how to handle returning the payload object type in mutations.
+description: This guide explains how to handle returning the payload object type in mutations.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 320
 ---